OpenMDAO/dymos/joss/paper.md

 Instead, Dymos uses a modular approach that allows users to select any combination of finite-difference, complex-step [@Martins2003CS], algorithmic differentiation, and hand differentiation that suits their modeling needs.
 This flexibility is achieved by leveraging the data passing and efficient differentiation fearures of NASA's OpenMDAO framework[@Gray2019a].
 Dymos extends OpenMDAO by adding differentiated time-integration schemes along with the necessary APIs for users to plug their ODEs and DAEs into those schemes.
-It also provides further APIs to enable in the input and output of information from the optimal control problem, in order to couple with the physical design models.
+It also provides further APIs to enable the input and output of information from the optimal control problem, in order to couple with the physical design models.

 ## The dymos perspective on optimal control

-Dymos breaks the trajectory of a system is into chunks of time called _phases_.
+Dymos breaks the trajectory of a system into chunks of time called _phases_.
 Breaking the trajectory into phases provides several capabilities.
 Intermediate constraints along a trajectory can be enforced by applying boundary constraint to a phase that begins or ends at the time of interest.
 For instance, the optimal trajectory of a launch vehicle may be required to ascend vertically to clear a launch tower before it pitches over on its way to orbit.